romainDefferrard/ESO-semester-project/README.md

   - Config files for these datasets are available under `ALS/config/`.

 - **MLS**:
-  - The shapefile trajectory in **Val de Bagnes** representing the movement of a mobile scanner splitted according to scanner operations.
+  - The shapefile trajectory in **Val de Bagnes** (VS) representing the movement of a mobile scanner splitted according to scanner operations.

 These datasets were used to validate the workflow, demonstrate overlap detection performance, and test the export and visualization interfaces.